ESC

 Government

-none; there are no first-order administrative divisions as defined by the US Government, but there are 14 villages at the second order
+no first-order administrative divisions as defined by the US government, but 14 villages are considered second-order

 19 01 S, 169 55 W